Rossman360/journal/readme.md

 I had been having vivid dreams about being in an open-air play directed by Will Ferrell, but there was much sabatoge and mystery in the way things unfolded.
 I slept til 1PM and woke overwhelmed by the amount of texts on my phone.
 I went downstairs, made coffee, came back up, opened Wordle on my computer, struggled with it, wrote in my journal and asked Bakingpy what the contract details would be, if any.

+. . .

+Francis came over and we talked with Erica about the possibility of him moving in.
+It kinda doesn't seem like it's going to work unless he downsizes a lot of stuff and finds ways to not need so much validation from us.
+We went to the Brew Pump after that and had a nice time.
+Francis eventually went home.
+Erica went to UJ for a burger, and I met up with Lucy.
+She bought two IPA six packs and a 12er of Topo Chicos.
+We rode drunkenly to her house and stayed up all night drinking and listening to music/jamming along with it.

+	-IX.XVI-

+I woke and poured a Topo Chico over ice, followed by another.
+I was supposed to have a date at 2PM in Asheville but really wanted to back out of it.
+We lolly gagged around Lucy's house for a while and then drove to mine.
+"Do you want me to tuck you in?" she said.
+I did.
+In actuality, we hung out with Erica in the back yard while I drank coffee and they tried to play flutes.
+I remembered I had most of an Oatmeal Porter, and so shared it with her.
+My date backed out, and I eventually walked up to the dispensary with Erica to play a gig with Ryan.
+I was not playing very well, to be honest, probably because I was drunk.
+Fursty didn't seem to be in the most focused mood either, probably because he's going to be a father any day now.
+He gave us a ride home and I basically went straight to bed.
+Yes, it was lights out by 7PM, but I kept waking up and drinking juice until about 4AM.

+	-IX.XVII-

+I'm not sure what I did with my morning, but eventually I drove to a house party in deep Swanannoa where Dulci, Charlie and I played a couple hours of very fun music.
+I was the last one there, quietly enjoying a beer by the fire.
+The owners finally calmed down from party mode, sat with me and discussed all things spiritual/Christian.
+I drove home after that, smoked weed with Erica in the basement and won like five games of chess on my phone.

 	-IX.XVIII-

 I was sleeping hard til 11 but very much wanted to talk downtown.
 It was definitely the coldest morning